 Congratulations, your unending incompetence in second-grade level reading comprehension has forced my hand to write a disgustingly dumbed down reference guide on information that any functional human being beyond the age of 16 months should be able to understand.
 And so here I am, regurgitating the chewed up broken down information vomit directly into your desperately gaping mouth like a mother bird feeding her young, only the ‘Mother Bird’ is I, an adult man in his late 40’s and the ‘Young’ is you, a fully grown dribbling moron.
 Sounds gross, doesn’t it?
 Now you have a basic understanding of the disgust I feel for you constantly.

 In most games, you need to be able to pick up keys and swords and shit.
 In this game, picking shit up is called ‘CAPTCHALOGUING’.
 Are you still with me so far?
-No, I didn’t think so, but fuck you we’re moving on.
+No, I didn’t think so, but fuck you, we’re moving on.
 After captchaloguing an item, it goes in your ‘SYLLADEX’.

 “What’s a sylladex?” you audibly ask, not understanding that even though you’re reading my words I’m not actually in the room with you.
 Well when the green elf boy picks up 400 bombs, where do you think he puts them?
 In his pockets?
 Fuck no, the kid isn’t even wearing pants.
 He puts that shit in a metaphysical space that he can just shove more and more random shit into forever, much as I do with your mother's anus.
-That’s what a sylladex is, and the little inventory slots that hold the items when you press start are ‘CAPTCHALOGUE CARDS’.
+That’s what a SYLLADEX is, and the little inventory slots that hold the items when you press start are ‘CAPTCHALOGUE CARDS’.

 Unlike the legend of prepubescent elf boy, you can’t just grab whatever you want from any captchalogue card like it’s Christmas morning and your parents are too busy regretting having a child to tell you what to open first.
-You gotta open that shit in a specific order, and that order is called a “MODUS”.
+You gotta open that shit in a specific order, and that order is called a “FETCH MODUS”.
 (Unless you use the ARRAY modus, which lets you take whatever you want whenever you want like the chickenshit little bitch you are)

 Imagine the STACK modus as a game of ‘Stupidity Jenga’, where rather than taking from the sides you are only exclusively allowed to take pieces from the top, and then when you get new pieces, you put them back on the top.
 Now imagine doing this forever, and you might grasp a small understanding of how tedious it is to explain this shit to you.

-The FETCH modus is very similar, not that I expect you to have any level of pattern recognition.
+The QUEUE modus is very similar, not that I expect you to have any level of pattern recognition.
 Imagine a line of milk cartons.
 When you want some milk, you take a carton from the front of the line, and when you get a new carton you put it in the back of the line.
 This ensures that the milk in the back doesn’t just sit there and get old and nasty, instead it moves further up the line and the new milk carton is placed behind it.
 The biggest downside to this is that you’re a fucking moron.

 ASSHOLE NOTES!